tonymm81/Phone-app/README.md

  - I give up with mqtt.
 It doesnt work.
 Every time when phone or desktop test app tryis to connect flask server it gives 192.168.68.126 - - [01/May/2025 17:20:08] "GET //ws:5000/mqtt HTTP/1.1" 404 356 0.002189.

  - I have to think some another communicating method.
 Perhaps return to https request or bluetooth, i dont know..

+ ## version 113

+ - Next I try to create nginx server to raspberry pi and I use the https routing with certificates.
+But no hope to connect rasbperry pi, what is same network.
+I tested that curl -k https://192.168.68.201:5000/data command works fine in computers terminal or phones termilan.
+Both request goes correct but react native expo blocks some how this connection, and it just wont work.
+When I try to connect from expo, it give network error.
+No matter if you build the phone applicalion or not.
+Not working.